Örgryte IS: History

 In the first decades of the 20th century, Örgryte IS also played bandy.
 The club became Gothenburg district champions in this sport in 1917.

 In the late 1930s the fortunes began to decline for the team.
 They finished 10th out of 12 teams in both 1938 and 1939, and avoided relegation.
 In 1940 Örgyte IS relegated from allsvenskan to Division II Västra.

 During the 1940s and 1950s the team played in Division 2 but would enjoy greater success in the 1950s. Örgryte attracted record crowds despite the low status in the second division.
 The team recruited Gunnar Gren and in 1956 he becomes the player-coach for the offensive teams that attracted large crowds to ÖIS matches.
 In 1958 the team was becoming more competitive.
 A young player at the time was Agne Simonsson who would later play in the Sweden national team.

 Örgryte IS has won 12 national championship titles and one national cup title.
 After having economic problems Örgryte Fotboll AB went into bankruptcy in February 2011.
 The upshot of the bankruptcy was that Örgryte was relegated to the third Swedish division, Division 1 Södra.
 Their home arena is Gamla Ullevi.
 The club is affiliated to the Göteborgs Fotbollförbund.

 In 2007 after 120 years of solely male membership, the youth faction of the football section would accept girls.

 Örgryte IS played for a long time in red shirts and blue shorts, but in 2018 they went back to using their older claret shirts.

 Supporters

+Örgryte playing a Gothenburg derby against GAIS in the 2013 Superettan.

 The name of the official supporter club is ÖIS Supporterklubb Balders Hage.
 There are also other groups of fans.
 The second largest supporter group is the Ultras-influenced Inferno Örgryte.

 According to a recent survey, Örgryte IS is the fourth most popular team in Gothenburg, with 9% of the football fans supporting them.
 The other local teams with a notable following are IFK Göteborg, GAIS and BK Häcken.

 Notable fans of the club include Marcus and Peter Birro, Weiron Holmberg, Fredrik Ohlsson, Björn Afzelius and Leif Pagrotsky.